puppetlabs/puppet-docs/pdf_mask/README.txt

 ------

 - Update the pdf_mask/pdf_targets.yaml file to include any new pages or targets.
+    - FIND UPDATES.
+Two steps:
-    - It may be helpful to see the first page of the existing PDFs to get the commit where they were last generated, then do a git diff --summary <commit> HEAD -- source to see all the files created or deleted since then.
+        - Check the first page of one of the existing PDFs (one that's being currently updated; we froze the oldest PE ones to get no new updates, so watch out for that) to get the commit where they were last generated.
+Then, do a `git diff --summary <commit> HEAD -- source` to see all the files created or deleted since then.
-    - Now that we're using external sources for puppetdb, you must also diff the _config.yml file since the last update and add any new PuppetDB versions as targets.
+        - Diff the _config.yml file since that last update and add any new PuppetDB versions as targets (since these are being maintained outside our repo and won't be caught up in the first step).
-    - To add a target, you must:
+    - ADD NEW TARGETS OR PAGES.
+To add a target, you must:
         - Create a new key and array for it in the yaml file.
+            - Note that the top.html and bottom.html items are mandatory.
+            - The key (and filename, as used below) can't have any dots in it.
+Use underscores or something if you're trying to write a version like 3.0.
+            - You can use the sidebar for the large document you're adding (and some careful find-and-replace) to compile the list of filenames you need in the array in the yaml file.
+            - The paths must be in a certain format, so just follow the examples already there.
-        - Create a pdf_mask/cover_<target>.markdown file for it.
+        - Create a pdf_mask/cover_<target>.markdown file for the new target.
         - If you're using any funky layouts in the source files, create a ringer layout in pdf_mask/_layouts identical to default.html.
+    - REALITY CHECK.
+Diff the pdf_targets.yaml file to make sure you added what you think you added.
 - Run rake generate_pdf
 - Run rake serve_pdf
-- Run rake compile_pdf in a different tab
+- In a different terminal tab, run rake compile_pdf

 And then make sure you kick the PDFs out of the puppet-docs directory and upload them.